ThunderFly-aerospace/TFRPM01/README.md

 ## Software configuration

 The TFRPM01 revolution counter is currently supported by PX4 firmware only.
-(Ardupilot pull-requests are welcomed) After proper connection of the sensor with sensing probe to an I2C port (Except port I2C3) of PX4 based autopilot you should follow instructions to [PX4 software setup](https://docs.px4.io/main/en/sensor/thunderfly_tachometer.html#software-setup).
+(Ardupilot pull requests are welcomed) After proper connection of the sensor with the sensing probe to an I2C port (Except port I2C3) of PX4-based autopilot you should follow instructions to [PX4 software setup](https://docs.px4.io/main/en/sensor/thunderfly_tachometer.html#software-setup).
 After proper setup, you should get an uLog containing the RPM logged during the flight.
 Here is an example of rotor RPM captured during the flight of [TF-G2 autogyro](https://github.com/ThunderFly-aerospace/TF-G2).
 The graph is rendered by [flight_review](https://github.com/ThunderFly-aerospace/flight_review).

 ![TFRPM01 measuring rotor RPM during the flight](/doc/img/rpm_graph.png)